Correlation functions for quantum dynamics of coupled quasinormal modes and quantum emitters interacting via finite-delay propagating photons: Introduction

-Subsequently, in Sec.~\ref{sec:corrfunc}, we describe the interactions mediated by the non-bosonic photonic bath.
-We discuss dynamics of the bath before defining system-bath correlation functions that can be straightforwardly applied to standard open quantum systems approaches such as the time-convolutionless (TCL) \cite{breuer2002theory} method or the hierarchical equations of motion (HEOM) \cite{tanimura2020numerically}.
-We define retarded (i.e., finite-time) coupling parameters based on the QNM theory that can be obtained from numerical calculations for QNM-QNM, QNM-TLS, and TLS-TLS interactions (see Tab.~\ref{tab:summary} for an overview of the different kinds of couplings and correlation functions).
-We provide examples of the numerical calculation of the correlation functions using the example of two spatially separated 3D metal dimers (including material dispersion and losses through a Drude model) as QNM cavities and TLSs in the gap centers of the dimers, serving as an example of quantum emitters.
+Subsequently, in Sec.~\ref{sec:corrfunc}, we \red{give a dynamical description of} the interactions mediated by the non-bosonic photonic bath.
+We \red{evaluate the} dynamics of the bath\red{, thus addressing the second step from above.} \red{We then define} system-bath correlation functions that can be straightforwardly applied to standard open quantum systems approaches \red{and derive} retarded (i.e., finite-time) coupling parameters based on the QNM theory that can be obtained from numerical calculations for QNM-QNM, QNM-TLS, and TLS-TLS interactions\red{, thus taking the third step.
+See} Tab.~\ref{tab:summary} for an overview of the different kinds of couplings and correlation functions.
+We provide examples of the numerical calculation of the correlation functions using two spatially separated 3D metal dimers (including material dispersion and losses through a Drude model) as QNM cavities, and TLSs in the gap centers of the dimers, serving as an example of quantum emitters.